davidedc/Minimal-2D-Js-Software-Renderer/tests/High-Level-SW-Renderer-Tests-Overview.md

 2.  **`RenderTestBuilder` (`src/RenderTestBuilder.js`): Fluent Test Configuration**
     *   Provides the same builder pattern for configuring `RenderTest` instances.
     *   Key difference: Uses `.runCanvasCode(drawingFn, ...args)` instead of `.addShapes()`.
-        *   `runCanvasCode` specifies the function (from `high-level-tests-drawing.js`) that contains the actual Canvas API-like drawing calls.
+        *   `runCanvasCode` specifies the drawing function (typically defined within the same test file) that contains the actual Canvas API-like drawing calls.
         *   `RenderTest` will later call this `drawingFn` with the appropriate context (`CrispSwContext` or `CanvasRenderingContext2D`) and store its return value.
     *   Methods like `withId()`, `withTitle()`, `withDescription()`, and `with*Check()` work similarly.
 Checks that need external data (like `withExtremesCheck`) are configured the same way but rely on the `drawingFn`'s return value being captured by `RenderTest`.
     *   `build()`: Finalizes configuration, creates, and registers the `RenderTest` instance.